-- They prefer familiar faces and are scared from strangers and form a close bond with their caregivers called as attachment
+- They prefer familiar faces and are scared of strangers and form a close bond with their caregivers called an attachment.

-- Caregivers that are parents reciprocate love and affection to their offsprings
+- Caregivers that are parents reciprocate love and affection to their offspring.

 - Age Range of Childhood is 2-12 years

-- Key concepts during this period are animism in which children attribute feelings to inanimate objects and egocentrism in which children view the world from their own point of view only
+- Key concepts during this period are animism in which children attribute feelings to inanimate objects and egocentrism in which children view the world from their point of view only.

-- Crucial dimensions of socio-emotional development of children are Self, Gender and Moral Development
+- Crucial dimensions of the socio-emotional development of children are Self, Gender and Moral Development.

-- Parents and Socialization process helps in forming the self-image of child
+- Parents and the Socialization process help in forming the self-image of a child.

-- Adolescent thinking becomes more systematic problem-solving, identify possible courses of action, understand the causes and thus seek solutions accordingly
+- Adolescent thinking becomes more systematic problem-solving, identifying possible courses of action, understanding the causes and thus seeking solutions accordingly.

-- Jean Piaget called this as Hypothetical Deductive Reasoning
+- Jean Piaget called this Hypothetical Deductive Reasoning.

 - As per David Elkind, Egocentrism prevails during Adolescence in the following manner